Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Conclusion

 \section{Conclusion}

-We presented a novel bi-level mixed-integer programming formulation for DC-MDP policy optimization in predefined expressivity classes with bounded optimality guarantees.
-Constraint generation allowed us to decompose this into an inner problem that produces an adversarial worst-case constraint violation (i.e., trajectory), and an outer problem that improves the policy w.r.t.\ the most violated constraints.
-The result is our novel constraint generation policy optimization (CGPO) algorithm.
-Using inventory, reservoir and VTOL control problems, we demonstrated that the policies learned and their worst-case performance/failure modes were easy to interpret, while maintaining a manageable number of variables and constraints in the corresponding MIPs.
+We presented CGPO, a novel bilevel mixed-integer programming formulation for DC-MDP policy optimization in predefined expressivity classes with {bounded optimality guarantees}. {\bf To the best of our knowledge, CGPO is the first algorithm capable of providing bounded error guarantees for a broad range of DC-MDPs and policy classes.} We used constraint generation to decompose CGPO into an inner problem that produces an adversarial worst-case constraint violation (i.e., trajectory), and an outer problem that improves the policy w.r.t.\ these trajectories.
+Across diverse domains and policy classes, we showed that the learned policies (some provably optimal) and their worst-case performance/failure modes were easy to interpret, while maintaining a manageable number of variables and constraints.
+One challenge with CGPO lies in the significant computational demands needed to tackle larger problems.
+To overcome this limitation, future work should focus on approximating the solutions to the inner and outer problems by leveraging tools from reinforcement learning.